bertbuchholz/ccunits/README.md

 // std::cout << Duration::to<Hour>(length1) << "\n";
 ```

 Note that it is not possible (or desired) to get the internal representation of the value.
-To convert a unit value to a number, the `Quantity<Unit>::to()` function needs to be used which always specifies explicitely which unit should be used for conversion.
-Unlike std::chrono, where amounts of units are passed around (`auto d = std::chrono::milliseconds(5);`), ccunits passes around quantities (duration). `std::chrono` uses `d.count()` to get the number of milliseconds as an integer when this representation is needed, but it doesn't require to specify the unit at the time of conversion.
+To convert a unit value to a raw number, the `Quantity<Unit>::to()` function needs to be used which always specifies explicitely which unit should be used for conversion.
+Unlike std::chrono, where amounts of units are passed around (`auto d = std::chrono::milliseconds(5);`), ccunits passes around quantities (duration, length etc.). `std::chrono` uses `d.count()` to get the number of milliseconds as an integer when this representation is needed, but it doesn't require to specify the unit at the time of conversion.
 So the user needs to remember what unit `d` is, instead of just needing to know that it's a duration (short of using a `duration_cast`).

 I found it a lot easier to always think of the objects just as quantities and largely forget about their unit after initializing them.
 And when it's required to convert them back to a number (which makes the value lose its state as a quantity), to then make this conversion explicit by forcing the specification of the output unit (and avoid a possibly erroneous direct access to the stored value like `count()` for `std::chrono::duration`).